Instructions for authors

 1. General Information

-The North African Journal of Food and Nutrition Research (NAJFNR) ISSN : 2588-1582 is an international, peer-reviewed, open access, online journal with no publication charges, costs or fees.
-The journal is committed to the rapid publication of the latest research and studies in all fields of human nutrition and food sciences.
-NAJFNR is dedicated to publishing innovative and high-quality papers providing a better understanding of the advances in nutrition fields such as original research, review, short communication, correspondence, case reports, hypothesis formation, expert opinion, and commentaries.
-The NAJFNR publishes papers that address human, animal, cellular, or molecular nutrition and food science.
+The North African Journal of Food and Nutrition Research (NAJFNR), ISSN: 2588-1582, is a reputable international peer-reviewed, open-access online journal with no publication charges or fees.
+The journal is dedicated to the prompt publication of the most recent research and studies across all domains of human nutrition and food sciences.
+NAJFNR prioritizes the dissemination of innovative, high-quality papers that contribute to the advancement of the field, including original research, reviews, short communications, correspondence, case reports, hypothesis development, expert opinions, and commentaries.
+NAJFNR accepts submissions that address topics related to human, animal, cellular, and molecular nutrition and food science.

-1. Nutritional Science (NS): study of food, nutrients, and other food substances, the intake and biochemical processing of food substances, their relationship to health and disease, and the application of this information to policy and programs.
+- Nutritional Science (NS): The exploration of food, nutrients, and other dietary substances, encompassing their intake, biochemical processing, and impact on health and disease.
+This field also involves the application of this knowledge to policies and programs.

-3. Public Health Nutrition (PHN): is the application of nutrition and physical activity to the promotion of good health, the primary prevention of diet-related illness of groups, communities, and populations (not individuals) through health services, program development, and policy advocacy.
+- Public Health Nutrition (PHN): The application of nutritional science and physical activity for the promotion of good health and the prevention of diet-related illnesses among groups, communities, and populations.
+This includes health service provision, program development, and policy advocacy.

-4. Food Science and Biotechnology (FSB): is the study of the physical, biological, and chemical makeup of food; the causes of food deterioration; and the concepts underlying food processing.
-Some disciplines can be included such as: chemistry, engineering, microbiology, and nutrition to the study of food to improve the safety, nutrition, wholesomeness and availability of food.
+- Food Science and Biotechnology (FSB): The study of the physical, biological, and chemical properties of food, along with the causes of food spoilage and the principles underlying food processing.
+This field encompasses disciplines such as chemistry, engineering, microbiology, and nutrition to enhance food safety, nutrition, quality, and availability.

-The journal also seeks to increase consumer awareness of the interrelationship between nutrition, physical activity and lifestyle to ameliorate health across the lifespan and to determine how health policies can be improved by taking a more nutrition-focused approach.
+The journal strives to enhance consumer understanding of the intricate relationship between nutrition, physical activity, and lifestyle choices to promote health throughout the lifespan.
+It also aims to explore how health policies can be refined through a stronger emphasis on nutritional considerations.

-We welcome manuscripts describing observational and interventional studies as well as basic scientific reports on the topics of food sciences, diets, metabolism, nutrients, clinical nutrition, social sciences and health economics related to nutrition, eating behavior and disorders, and nutrition policies.
-Physical activity partnered with nutrition education; and strategies to reduce food insecurity are also valued.
+We invite submissions that present observational and interventional studies, along with foundational scientific reports, on topics encompassing food sciences, diets, metabolism, nutrients, clinical nutrition, social sciences, and health economics as they relate to nutrition, eating behaviors and disorders, and nutrition policies.
+Manuscripts addressing the interplay between physical activity and nutrition education, as well as strategies to mitigate food insecurity, are also highly regarded.

 Specific topics covered in the journal include: